 Test anxiety and academic difficulties are not uncommon.
 You're not alone.
 Middle school, high school and college academic pace, complexity, and volume challenge students’ executive functioning and study skills.
 Your student needs to learn more effectively and efficiently.
 I can help your student navigate these challenges, equipping them with tools and skills for balancing middle and high school’s many demands.
 I work one-on-one with your student on habits, routines, and strategies, tailoring and fine-tuning approaches, providing support and accountability as they implement new ways of learning.

 Academic coaching stops the stressful, impossible, difficult, and overwhelm of school, creating happiness, clarity, and completed classes.

-I work with students attending Edmund Burke, Emerson Preparatory School, National Cathedral School, St. Anselm’s Abby, Kent School, Annandale High School IB, Oneness-Family School, Wilson High School, Montgomery Blair High School, George Washington University, Johns Hopkins University Graduate School and Union College.
+I work in person with students attending Edmund Burke, National Cathedral School, St. Anselm’s Abby, Kent School, Annandale High School IB, Oneness-Family School, Jackson-Reed (formerly Wilson) High School, Montgomery Blair High School, George Washington University, Johns Hopkins University Graduate School and Union College.